MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 ## **Summary**

-* Load DICOM RT data including RTDOSE and RTSTRUCT .
+* Load DICOM RT data including RTDOSE and RTSTRUCT.
 * Visualize RTSTRUCTs with `ExtractRTStruct` and `CSOLabelRenderer`.
 * Display contour labels using `CSOLabelRenderer`.
 * View images in 2D (`View2D`) and 3D (`SoExaminerViewer`).